Skip to Content

 Understanding Military Divorce Laws in Scottsdale

 Military divorces in Scottsdale require understanding both federal and Arizona state laws.
 Key considerations include military pension division, which may be subject to the Uniformed Services Former Spouses’ Protection Act (USFSPA) and can affect the distribution of retirement benefits.
-Additionally, military divorces often involve unique custody arrangements due to potential deployments, which require specialized legal strategies to ensure fair and practical solutions.
+Additionally, military divorces often involve unique custody arrangements due to potential deployments, which require tailored legal strategies to ensure fair and practical solutions.

 These divorces also take into account the Servicemembers Civil Relief Act (SCRA), which can automatically postpone civil proceedings, like divorce, to protect active-duty military members from having to respond to legal actions while they are preoccupied with their service.
 Our military divorce attorneys help ensure that all legal actions properly respect the rights given under the SCRA, providing peace of mind to our clients during uncertain times.